apache/fury-site/docs/guide/java/json-support.md

 concurrently and must be thread-safe.
 A custom codec on a subtype is compatible with wrapper inclusion, not inline property inclusion.
 A codec on the base replaces its `JsonSubTypes` annotation.

+A custom codec that materializes composite graph owners must call `JsonReader.reserveGraphMemory` with an application-defined byte estimate before creating each owner.
+This applies to composite application objects, collections, maps, and reference arrays.
+Reserve collection and map reference storage before the mutation that may grow it.
+A custom scalar or other dedicated leaf representation, such as `MoneyCodec` above, needs no reservation.
+Complete codecs also run any required application validation themselves; Fory JSON does not wrap a complete custom representation with the target type's `JsonValidator` methods.

 ### Selecting codecs with `JsonCodec`